 We provide free legal help to low-income North Carolinians in civil cases involving basic human needs like safety, shelter, income and more.
 We handle cases related to family law, employment, government benefits, housing, consumer issues, and many other concerns that can challenge a family’s ability to fully nurture their children.
-See some examples on our website.
-If you have questions or think you need legal help, call our toll-free Helpline or submit an online application to see if we can help you.
-Read our non-discrimination policy.
+Here is some information about the types of cases we do handle.
+We routinely reevaluate our case priorities to ensure we are providing the best services to our clients, so this list may not include every type of case we handle.

 For families who feel that their child has been denied access or pushed out of public education, Legal Aid’s Right to Education Project (REP) may be able to help.
 REP is a statewide project of Legal Aid that focuses on serving children in the public education system.
 REP provides legal representation in cases that involve short-term suspension; long-term suspension; expulsion; involuntary transfers to alternative school; denial of enrollment; discrimination on the basis of race, national origin, sex or disability; mistreatment by school security personnel; special education; bullying; and academic failure.

 - Community Economic Development: We help our clients improve their communities by providing limited services in cases involving the development of affordable housing, essential community facilities, education and job-readiness/job-opportunity programs.

 - Human Trafficking: We help victims of human trafficking improve their immigration status, obtain permission to work legally in the U.S., obtain refugee certification and more.